-Wise System Monitor is a good tool for keeping track on your computer’s resources.
+Wise System Monitor is a good tool for keeping track of your computer’s resources.
 The tool makes all information readily available, making it ideal for novice users.
 Wise System Monitor also allows you to view your system information, which some users may find beneficial.
-The lack of personalization may be the sole issue in this free and easy programme.
-Check out Wise System Monitor if you’re seeking for a simple programme to monitor system resources.
+The lack of personalization may be the sole issue in this free and easy program.
+Check out Wise System Monitor if you’re seeking a simple program to monitor system resources.

-Rainmeter is one such free open-source tool to monitor system’s resources.
-Rainmeter is a application that allows you to keep track of your system’s resources.
-Small gadgets will appear on your desktop, allowing you to conveniently monitor your CPU and RAM utilisation.
+Rainmeter is one such free, open-source tool to monitor the system’s resources.
+Rainmeter is an application that allows you to keep track of your system’s resources.
+Small gadgets will appear on your desktop, allowing you to monitor your CPU and RAM utilization conveniently.
 You may also keep track of your hard disc space as well as your upload and download speeds.
 You can quickly choose which gadgets to display and move them around on your screen.
-Although Rainmeter is simple to use, it has a lot of customising options.
-This tool can be customised to add new skins and features to the programme.
+Although Rainmeter is simple to use, it has a lot of customizing options.
+This tool can be customized to add new skins and features to the program.
 If you’re not a developer, there’s a vibrant community generating new skins and features all the time.

-AIDA64 Extreme is a strong system diagnostic and benchmark application with features such as CPU, RAM, GPU, and system functionality monitoring.
+AIDA64 Extreme is a robust system diagnostic and benchmark application with features such as CPU, RAM, GPU, and system functionality monitoring.

 - It can also provide benchmarks and a thorough analysis of your system’s resources.

 - It has a user interface that is comparable to Microsoft Console Management.
-A vast range of activity indicators are available for review.
+A vast range of activity indicators is available for review.

 - You may also use this software to stress test all of your components in a wide range of combinations.